eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 using stats_singleton = eosio::singleton<"stats"_n, statsdata>;
 ```

-The code above defines a singleton type called `stats_singleton`.
-The singleton, is a special table that stores statistical data which are encapsulated in the `statsdata` structure.
-The structure contains just one field `hi_count` which counts the number of time the `hi` action was executed.
+The code above defines a singleton type `stats_singleton`.
+This singleton stores statistical data defined by `statsdata` structure.
+The structure contains the `hi_count` data member which stores the number of times the `hi` action was executed.

 Developers can use the `stats_singleton` template type, to instantiate a reference to the singleton table and to perform various operations, such as: